kelloggm/martinjkellogg.com/index.md

   <h2> Students and Alumni </h2>

-  This section lists all of the past and present PhD students that I've supervised, and a selection of past undergraduate and masters students who have stayed in academia after working with me.
+  This section lists past and present PhD students that I've supervised until graduation, and a selection of past undergraduate and masters students who have stayed in academia after working with me.
 If you're a past undergraduate or masters student and you think you should be on this list, send me an email.<br><br>

-  <a href="https://web.njit.edu/~ks225/">Kazi Amanul Islam Siddiqui</a>, PhD student, 2023-present <br>
+  <a href="https://mushfiqur-chowdhury05.github.io/">Mushfiqur Rahman Chowdhury</a>, PhD student, 2026-present <br>
   <a href="https://web.njit.edu/~ea442/">Erfan Arvan</a>, PhD student, 2023-present <br>
 <a href="https://sites.google.com/ucr.edu/loinguyen">Loi Nguyen</a>, undergraduate student, 2022-2024 (PhD at UC Riverside since Fall 2024)<br>
 </section>

 <section id="service">